Tacohuaco

 3. Add a bit of sesame oil to the pan.
 Once it starts to shimmer, add the cucumbers.

-4. Add the 1 teaspoon of sesame seeds, 2 teaspoons of chili flakes, 1 teaspoon of coconut sugar, 1 handful of peppercorns, ½ teaspoon of cumin, 1 tablespoon of salt, lime juice, 2 tablespoons of vinegar, and ¼ cup of water; and stir thoroughly.
+4. Add the 1 teaspoon toasted sesame seeds, 2 teaspoon chile flakes, 1 teaspoon coconut sugar, 1 handful black peppercorn, 0.5 teaspoon cumin seeds, 3 teaspoon kosher salt, lime juice, 6 teaspoon vinegar, and 0.25 cup water; and stir thoroughly.

 5. Bring to boil, and cook for 1–2 minutes more, until the cucumbers just start to soften and absorb the sauce.